Hrushikraj/mastg/demos/android/MASVS-PRIVACY/MASTG-DEMO-0x01/MASTG-DEMO-0x01.md

 ## Evaluation

-The test **fails** because the app declares 14 dangerous permissions without any functional justification:
+The test fails because the app declares the following dangerous permissions:

 **Calendar Permissions:**
 - `READ_CALENDAR` - No calendar features exist in the app